Key Man Insurance Tax Treatment

 Who is a major shareholder?

 A major shareholder and definitions of such aren’t always as clear-cut when it comes to matters relating to key man insurance.
 The Interpretation Act 1978, states that control is where each party holds at least 40% of the company.
 Therefore, for owners such as sole traders and majority shareholders, key man insurance isn’t usually tax-efficient.
-However, if they can demonstrate how the payout will be paid back into the business, then the premiums can qualify for tax relief.
+However, if they can demonstrate how the payout will be paid back into the business for ‘trade’ purposes, then the premiums may qualify for tax relief.

 Terms for key man insurance tax exemption

-Despite these restrictions, a key man insurance policy can still be eligible for tax exemption with specific terms.
+Despite these restrictions, a key employee insurance policy can still be eligible for tax exemption if they follow specific terms.
 If the terms within the policy are laid out so that the money paid back into the business is solely for business use (i.e. to cover any profits lost based on the work of the individual), then the premiums could be eligible for tax relief.
 Strictly speaking, the premiums must be a revenue expense rather than capital expenditure.
 Therefore, business owners and directors can still get tax relief.

 The policy should also be taken out as term insurance to be eligible.
 The cover is only provided during the term set in place and whilst the employee is working for the business.
 The term insurance should not go beyond the period of the key employee’s usefulness to the company either.